 This is an easy 1.5-mile loop trail with not much elevation gain, so it’s perfect for families.
 It begins at the Snowflake lift and wanders next to a stream until you end up at Sawmill Reservoir.

 Breckenridge Golf Club

 Practice your golf swing with views of the Tenmile Range.

 The rumors are true, golf balls travel further at altitudes high above sea level!
 Take advantage of this and get in a round of golf at the Breckenridge Golf Club.
 There are three championship nines that are all Jack Nicklaus Signature courses.

-👉 Read Next: 59 Best Things to Do and See in Denver, Colorado
+👉 Read Next: Unique Things to Do in Denver

 Find your moment of zen.